ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Supports RDS (MySql, Postgres, MariaDB) and aurora (MySql/Postgres)
   * No code changes required for most applications
   * Enforce IAM authorization for DB and securely store credentials in AWS Secrets Manager
-  * RDS Prosy is never publicly accessible (must be accessed via VPC)
+  * RDS Proxy is never publicly accessible (must be accessed via VPC)

 #### Aurora:
   * MySQL or Postgres